MariaAlvBla/datathon_2022_report_figs/README.md

 # Data and Code for the figures at Jurburg and Alvarez-Blanco (2023)

-This repository contains the affiliation information of the Consortium members that contributed to this publication and all data and code necessary to replicate the figures of said publication
+This repository contains the affiliation information of the Consortium members that contributed to this publication and all data and code necessary to replicate the publication figures.

 ### Files contained in this repository